With just about any lifestyle change, it’s essential to get max nutrition.

 If you typically like potatoes, rice, or other starches on your dinner plate, you can continue to eat those as well.

-Because fatty fish offers a great supply of Omega-3s, you should aim to have fish on your plate at least twice a week.
+Because fatty fish offers a great supply of Omega-3s, you should aim to have fish on your plate at least twice a week, advises the American Heart Association.

 If you cannot add this to your diet, be sure to take fish oil supplements to make up for it.